Variants. The most beloved and hated subcategories of comic book collecting.

 A Quick COVRPRICE Note:

 Stepping into the world of comic collecting is stepping into a world rich in history and mythology.
 Rumors about the practices of publishers often become fact and some terminologies aren’t shared by all.
 To this end, COVRPRICE acknowledges that there may be differing opinions when it comes to the variant categories we’ve defined above as well as a few categories we may have left out.
-Our goal is to provide helpful and researched information to support all of our collective comic collecting addictions.
+Our goal is to provide helpful and researched information to support all of our collective comic-collecting addictions.
 Feel free to contact us at [email protected] if you think there’s anything we should add.